How To Get Rid of Fruit Flies

 The Difference Between Fruit Flies, Gnats and Drain Flies

-As if one species of fruit fly wasn’t enough to drive you nuts, there are a couple of other similar types of pests that can wreak havoc on your household.
+As if one species of fruit fly wasn’t enough to drive you senseless, there are a couple of other similar types of pests that can wreak havoc on your household.
 Here’s how you can differentiate them.

 Appearance: Fruit flies range in color from tan to black and have rounded bodies similar to a smaller version of the common housefly.